Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - Creation and management of validator accounts.
 Rewards are visible in the wallet.
       - Creation and management of validator accounts.
 Rewards are visible in the wallet.
       - Creation and management of validator accounts.
 Rewards are visible in the wallet.
+      - Creation and management of validator accounts.
+Rewards are visible in the wallet.
    *  - A node is required
+      - A node is not needed unless validator
       - A node is not needed unless validator
       - A node is not needed unless validator
       - A node is not needed unless validator